vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 exercises due to a combination of time constraints and scheduling issues.

-## 2025-01-29: at-home jogging due to cold weather, time constraints, and to allow better multiplexing
+## 2025-01-29 and 2025-01-30: at-home jogging due to cold weather, time constraints, and to allow better multiplexing

-On Wednesday 2025-01-29, I did at-home jogging due to a mix of
-considerations: cold weather, time constraints, and better multiplexing (I wanted to turn the stove on at around midway through my jog, and I need to be at home when the stove is on).
+On Wednesday 2025-01-29 and Thursday 2025-01-30, I did at-home jogging due to a mix of considerations: cold weather, time constraints, and better multiplexing.
+On Wednesday, I wanted to turn the stove on at around midway through my jog, and I need to be at home when the stove is on.
+On Thursday, I multiplexed part of my jogging with a listen-only work meeting.